 Pilot Assist is reactivated in the following way:

 - Depress the accelerator pedal.

-ACC can keep the car stationary for a maximum of 5 minutes.
-After this the parking brake is applied and adaptive cruise control is disengaged.
+Pilot Assist can hold the car stationary for a maximum of 5 minutes - then the parking brake is applied and the function is disengaged.

 Cessation of automatic braking

-In some situations, automatic braking ceases on reaching 0 km/h and Adaptive Cruise Control is set in standby mode.
+In some situations, automatic braking ceases on coming to a standstill and Pilot Assist is set in standby mode.
 This means that the brakes are released and the car may start to roll - the driver must therefore intervene and brake the car himself/herself to keep it stationary.